Papa John's new ads: John's out, diverse franchisees are in

 "That was a way to really reinforce that this is a brand that belongs to everyone," says Melissa Richards-Person, who oversaw the ads as the company's vice president of global brand strategy.
 "This isn't a single person's brand."

-The pizza chain started to remove Schnatter from its logos, pizza boxes and restaurants this summer after a report said he used a racial slur during a media training session.
-Schnatter, who has apologized for the slur, said it was taken out of context.
-He has also criticized Papa John's for its handling of the matter and said his resignation as chairman of the company was a mistake.
-He remains the Louisville, Kentucky-based company's biggest shareholder.
+The pizza chain began removing Schnatter's image from its logos, pizza boxes and restaurants over the summer after it was revealed that he used a racial slur during a media training session.
+Schnatter, who apologized and resigned as chairman, said his comments were taken out of context.
+He criticized company executives for the way they handled the incident and said his resignation was a mistake.

+Schnatter is still the largest shareholder in the Louisville, Kentucky, pizza chain.

 Schnatter, who founded the company more than 30 years ago, has appeared in many of the company's commercials.
 Traditionally, the ads have also featured a football star, but the company has also moved away from that sport after Schnatter criticized NFL leadership last year over protests by players wanting to bring attention to police mistreatment of black males.